vertica/vertica-containers/Wasm-container/README.md

 }
 ```

-Tthec corresponding C++ boilerplate is in
+The corresponding C++ boilerplate is in
 `examples/UDx/rustWasmUDx.cpp`.
 For an explanation of the
 boilerplate, see [Extending
 Vertica](https://www.vertica.com/docs/latest/HTML/Content/Authoring/ExtendingVertica/ExtendingVertica.htm).